 Unfortunately, these statements can often be used in “good faith” conversations, when individuals are attempting to gain clarity on an issue, that someone is bringing to their attention.
 These can be helpful clarification questions, when used appropriately, and in an effort to truly understand another person.
 Consequently, we are not talking about genuine “good faith clarification or communication questions” in this article.

-These same statements and questions asking for clarification or explanations, can be used maliciously and insidiously in “bad faith” conversations (abusive, manipulative, and/or coercive).
+These same statements and questions asking for clarification or explanations, can be used maliciously and insidiously in “bad faith” conversations ( psychological abuse, manipulation, machiavellian dynamics, and coercive control).
 In bad faith conversations, the goal of the other individual is often to shut the other person down, to avoid an issue or conflict, to avoid accountability, to gaslight the other person in coercive control dynamics, and/or to potentially condition someone to keep from bringing up issues that would hold the individual accountable or would bring attention to something the individual does not want to discuss in the first place.

 The goal of these tactics often remains the same, to undermine another person’s mental and emotional resources.
 This can also lead to mental health problems related to symptoms of anxiety and depression such as chronic self-doubt, confusion, low self-esteem, replaying events and conversations over and over trying to understand (psychological rumination), physical and emotional fatigue, and on.